 PENALTY: Loss of ball.
-The ball is awarded to the opposing team at the point of interruption but no nearer to the baseline than the foul line extended.
+The ball is awarded to the opposing team on the sideline at the point of interruption but no nearer to the baseline than the foul line extended.

-Section XVI-Five-Second Back-to-the-Basket
+Section XVI-Five-Second Back-to-the-Basket Violation

-An offensive player in their frontcourt below the free throw line extended shall not be permitted to dribble with their back or side to the basket for more than five seconds.
+An offensive player in his frontcourt below the free throw line extended shall not be permitted to dribble with his back or side to the basket for more than five seconds.

-The count ends when (1) the player picks up the ball, (2) the player dribbles above the free throw line extended, or (3) a defensive player deflects the ball away.
+The count ends when (1) the player picks up the ball, (2) dribbles above the free throw line extended, or (3) a defensive player deflects the ball away.